drpatrik/yammc/README.md

         My hobby project is to create a Midas Miner Clone the artwork/fonts is not mine and I consider it to be public domain.
 If someone disagree please let me know and I will remove it.
+All sfx are from www.freesound.org

         I have spent the last 30 years developing software but the last game I wrote was a Tetris clone for the Hercules graphic card back in 1989.